Asrai7/awesome-steam/content/engineering/index.md

 - [Equilibrium](https://www.youtube.com/playlist?list=PLX2gX-ftPVXUjkEEXJoC0mx8mxTlfqpCn) - Playlist of 20 videos by Michael van Biezen on Mechanical Engineering Equilibrium.

 ## Interactive tools
+- [TinkerCAD](https://www.tinkercad.com/) - Browser-based 3d modelling and circuit design presented by Autodesk.
+- [Womp3D](https://www.womp3d.com/) - Free soft-body browser based 3d modelling tool.
+Currently in Alpha.
+- [picoCAD](https://johanpeitz.itch.io/picocad) - picoCAD is a program to build and texture lowpoly 3D models.
+Where many programs for modelling and texturing are bloated and overly complicated, picoCAD aims to make it fun, easy, and accessible by focusing on the bare essentials.
+It is built on the PICO-8 platform and comes rich with constraints.
+Experiment to find your own workflow and anything is possible!
+- [Spline](https://spline.design/) - A design tool for 3D web browser experiences.
 ## Talks
 - [The Art of Engineering](https://archive.org/details/podcast_businessleadership-video_the-art-engineering_1000084846101) - [James Dyson](https://en.wikipedia.org/wiki/James_Dyson) talks about engineering and design.
 - [Inspiring the next generation of female engineers](https://youtu.be/FEeTLopLkEo) - Debbie Sterling talks about her inner calling for engineering and eventually founding GoldieBlox.